Emergency Electrical Repairs: How to Stay Safe and Act Fast

 Why Choose JP Electric and Son for Emergency Repairs

 Electrical emergencies demand quick, dependable service.
-At JP Electric and Son, their certified electricians in Fitchburg, MA respond fast to restore safety and power to your home or business.
+At JP Electric and Son, their certified electricians respond fast to restore safety and power to your home or business.
 They handle everything from short circuits and power failures to light fixture installation services and electrical appliance wiring services.

 What sets them apart: